BLSQ/openhexa-sdk-python/README.md

 Requirements
 ------------

-The OpenHEXA SDK requires Python version 3.9 or newer, but it is not yet compatible with Python 3.12 or later versions.
+The OpenHEXA SDK requires Python version 3.11, 3.12 or 3.13.

 If you want to be able to run pipeline in a containerized environment on your machine, you will need [Docker](https://www.docker.com/).